Abhinish-Kumar/Master-JavaScript/Introduction.md

 Js can interact with dom to modify the content of the webpage also with conditions and used to style pages dynamically.

+Javascript is a programming language used at both client and server side applications.

+Javascript is the language that browser understand natively.